keithalewis/math/opm.md

 to tie up a million bucks to make one buck.

-A common definition of arbitrage in mathematical finance literature is to assume, by hook or by crook, there is a probability measure $P$ on $\Omega$ and define arbitrage to be a portfolio ${\xi\in\RR^I}$ with
+A common definition of arbitrage in mathematical finance literature is to superfluously assume there is a probability measure $P$ on $\Omega$ and define arbitrage to be a portfolio ${\xi\in\RR^I}$ with
 ${\xi\cdot x = 0}$ and ${\xi\cdot X\ge0}$ where ${\xi\cdot X > 0}$
 on some set ${A\subseteq\Omega}$ with ${P(A) > 0}$.
-This mathematical definition of arbitrage is ridiculous.
+This mathematical definition of arbitrage is fatuous.

 Q(uant):
 :	Hey, I've got an arbitrage for you!